Renz17/MonorepoExample/Readme.md

 # npx turbo run lint

-# npx turbo run fortmast
+# npx turbo run format

 # to run lint in a specific repository that we have in the monorepo, we directly enter the repository and execute the respective command